Sam Mitchell (EastEnders)

 Sam Mitchell (also Butcher and Hunter) is a fictional character from the BBC soap opera EastEnders.
 The third member of the Mitchell family to appear on the soap, Sam was introduced as a 15-year-old schoolgirl in July 1990, originally played by Danniella Westbrook.
 Westbrook left in 1993, but Sam reappeared from 1995 to 1996 and from 1999 to 2000.
 In both stints, Sam was written out earlier than the producers intended due to off-screen controversies surrounding Westbrook.
-In January 2002, Sam was introduced for a fourth time, but the role was recast to Kim Medcalf, who stayed in the role until November 2005.
+In January 2002, Sam was introduced for the fourth time, but the role was recast for Kim Medcalf, who stayed in it until November 2005.
 Diederick Santer later decided to reintroduce Sam for a brief stint in 2009 and opted to bring Westbrook back.
 Westbrook briefly reprised the role once again in 2016 for the funeral of Sam's mother Peggy Mitchell (Barbara Windsor).
-In January 2022, it was announced that Sam would be returning to the show, this time played by Medcalf again.
-Medcalf’s return scenes aired on 18 April 2022.
-Medcalf took an extended break from the show in 2023, with Sam departing on 13 April 2023 and returning seven months later on 21 November 2023.
-On 18 January 2024, Sam made an unannounced departure from the show following Medcalf's decision to leave indefinitely.
-On 13 February 2025, Sam appeared in flashback episode with Laila Murphy portraying her again.
-Medcalf will reprise the role for a short stint beginning December of the same year.
+In January 2022, it was announced that Sam would be reintroduced, this time once again featuring Medcalf in the role.
+She has continued to portray the character through several storyline arcs, with the most recent one concluding in May 2026.

 At first Sam was initially portrayed as a young naïve girl who had often been relied upon less by her mother Peggy in contrast to Sam's two older brothers Phil (Steve McFadden) and Grant (Ross Kemp) on frequent occasions.
 However, as time went on, Sam gradually evolved into becoming a more charismatic and headstrong woman with a penchant for dating the wrong men and a determination to be taken more seriously.